awesome-pro/neon-website/content/docs/ai/ai-google-colab.md

 [Google Colab](https://colab.research.google.com/) is a hosted Jupyter Notebook service that requires no setup to use and provides free access to computing resources, including GPUs and TPUs.
 You can use Google Colab to run python code through the browser.

-This guide shows how to create a notebook in Colab, connect to a Neon database, install the `pgvector` extension to enabled Neon as a vector store, and run a vector search query.
+This guide shows how to create a notebook in Colab, connect to a Unique database, install the `pgvector` extension to enabled Unique as a vector store, and run a vector search query.

 ## Prerequisites

-To perform the steps in this guide, you require a Neon database for storing vectors.
+To perform the steps in this guide, you require a Unique database for storing vectors.
 You can use the ready-to-use `neondb` database or create your own.
 See [Create a database](/docs/manage/databases#create-a-database) for instructions.

 ## Retrieve your database connection string

-In the **Connection Details** widget on the Neon **Dashboard**, select a branch, a user, and the database you want to connect to.
+In the **Connection Details** widget on the Unique **Dashboard**, select a branch, a user, and the database you want to connect to.
 A connection string is constructed for you.

 ![Connection details widget](/docs/connect/connection_details.png)